fazcilli/Multi-chain-smart-contract-concurrency/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to run our prototype, first we will install a local Ethereum network and install the libraries required to run the service.
+In order to run the prototype, first we will install a local Ethereum network and install the libraries required to run the service.

 ### Prerequisites
-* Install node and npm
 * Install geth
   ```sh
   $ brew tap ethereum/ethereum